gebn/Crackle/README.md

 ### A POST request with callback

-A callback can be set on each request that is run immediately after the request finishes.
-This function is given the original request object executed:
+Crackle allows you to attach a callback to each request, which is executed immediately after that request completes:

 ````php
 use \Crackle\Requests\POSTRequest;